jmutchek/homebrewery/five-timbers.md

 >
 > ***Obsession.*** Five Timbers is obsessed with the legend Climbing Rocks, a Tabaxi clan that mysteriously disappeared a generation ago.
 >
-> ***Quirks.*** When idle, Five Timbers pulls out a bit of string and weaves complex patterns between her nimble fingers.
+> ***Quirks.*** When idle, Five Timbers pulls a bit of string out of a pouch and weaves complex patterns between her nimble fingers.
 >
 > ***Feline Agility.***
 Five Timbers' reflexes and agility allow her to move with a burst of speed.
 When she moves on your turn in combat, she can double her speed until the end of the turn.
 Once this trait is used, it can’t be used again until Timbers moves 0 feet on a turn.